Krishnapopat/orthophysio-website/README.md

 📱 **Phone:** +91 9824276125, +91 9426984196
 📧 **Email:** bhavinpopat2007@gmail.com
 📍 **Address:** C-19/20 Jalanand Township, Gorwa Refinery Road, Vadodara, Gujarat - 390016, India

-## 🤝 Contributing

-We welcome contributions to improve the website!
-Please feel free to:

-1. Fork the repository
-2. Create a feature branch
-3. Make your improvements
-4. Submit a pull request

-## 📄 License

-This project is proprietary software owned by OrthoPhysio Equipments.
-All rights reserved.

-## 🆘 Support

-If you encounter any issues or need assistance:

-1. Check the browser console for error messages
-2. Verify environment variables are correctly set
-3. Ensure the development server is restarted after adding API keys
-4. Contact us directly for business inquiries

----

 **Built with ❤️ for healthcare professionals**